lavakyan/ase-bimetall/README.md

 # ase-bimetall

 ## Description
-The collection of my scripts for Atomic Simulation Environment (ASE).
+The collection of my scripts for Atomic Simulation Environment (ASE) used for study of bimetallic nanoparticles.
-These ASE libraries are freely available at official site https://wiki.fysik.dtu.dk/ase/.
+The required ASE libraries are available at official site https://wiki.fysik.dtu.dk/ase/ under free license.

-The scripts were written to study bimetallic nanoparticles.

 ## Files